LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/ShiftStatusGuide.md

 ### Conclusion

 Proper communication and expectation setting is vitally important to the user experience of your bot users.
-Automations should be instrumented to handle excessive loads and off hours usage, both of which can be addressed with this guide.
+Automations should be instrumented to handle excessive loads and off-hours usage, both of which can be addressed with this guide.
 These APIs can be used together or separately to ensure that you are providing relevant and important information to your users.